wonder-mice/d3-flame-graph/TASKS.md

 # Tasks

+- [ ] Marks bitmask doesn't work
+- [ ] Long node names make very wide tool tips - how to limit their width reasonable?
+- [ ] updateHoverHighlight() is a mess
+- [ ] Integrate Terset to compute constants and get some other optimizations
+- [ ] In StructureView certain states, like maxDeltaChanged are handled incorrectly
 - [x] Why parents of hidden HLed nodes are not HLed?
 - [ ] When clicking in flatten tree, just set selection to subtrees.
 - [ ] Ensure updateTooltipPosition is as high/late in hierarchy as possible.